For current bus services please see the bus timetable page.

 First Kernow (FirstBus) 0800 645 1420

 FirstBus return tickets are now valid for 5 days, and you can buy an all-day pass for unlimited travel on the day for a person or for a whole family.
-The all day ticket was previously called a day Explorer ticket, but in 2016 is called a Ride Cornwall ticket and is not valid before 9am on weekdays.
+The all day ticket was previously called a day Explorer ticket, but in 2019 is called a Ride Cornwall Ranger ticket and is not valid before 9am on weekdays.
 It covers buses and trains in Cornwall for £18.00 per day as described its page in the National Rail website with other local fare info on the FirstBus / FirstKernow website.
 Outside of towns the bus will pick you up and let you off where you ask it to, which is called "hail and ride" meaning you can hail the bus to stop by waving your hand at the driver.
-Extra services in summer no longer include evening buses, and the very popular open-top 300 bus is no longer clearly a circular service, For many years fully open-top Bus 300 it did a full circuit of Penwith, including Land's End, Sennen, St Just, Pendeen, Morvah, Zennor, St Ives, Carbis Bay, Lelant, St Erth, Marazion,Penzance, and Newlyn.
-Hopefully it will return.
-Details of the new service are at Firstbus 300 service on their website.
+Extra services in summer no longer include evening buses, and the very popular open-top A1/A2/A3 (formerly 300 bus) is no longer clearly described as a circular service.
+For many years fully open-top Bus 300 it did a full circuit of Penwith, including Land's End, Sennen, St Just, Pendeen, Morvah, Zennor, St Ives, Carbis Bay, Lelant, St Erth, Marazion,Penzance, and Newlyn.
+The same route is now covered by Bus A1/A2/A3.

-To go to the Minack Theatre by bus take Bus 1/1A and get off at the final Porthcurno bus stop at the car park in the Porthcurno valley, beside the Cable Station Inn and opposite the Telegraph Museum.
+To go to the Minack Theatre by bus take Bus A1/A2/A3 or 1/1A and get off at the final Porthcurno bus stop at the car park in the Porthcurno valley, beside the Cable Station Inn and opposite the Telegraph Museum.
 It is about five minutes walk up a steep hill to the Minack from there - the buses do not go up that hill, and there are no buses at night to come back on, and you may encounter severe traffic jams caused by the Minack Theatre.

 Between Land's End and Pendeen there is now a regular service offered by: